 There are different subtypes of infant seizures that are classified by the location of the electric activity in the brain, the severity of the brain interruption, and the body's response to the seizure.

 - Focal (Partial) seizure: a focal seizure or partial seizure occurs when there is sudden electrical activity in a limited area of the brain.
-Secondary symptoms can include visual or smell changes, hearing abnormalities, sudden fear/anxiety or euphoria, mental confusion.
+Secondary symptoms can include muscle contractions, visual or smell changes, hearing abnormalities, sudden fear/anxiety or euphoria, mental confusion.
 The focal seizures itself usually last between a few seconds to 2 minutes.
 There are 2 types of focal seizures:

 - Simple: a simple focal seizure only affects an isolated muscle group that controls the motor function of the body.
 This includes fingers, arms, legs, eyes etc. They do not affect the memory or awareness.
 Often times the infant or child could shows symptoms of sweating, nausea, or becoming pale.
 However, they will not lose consciousness.